-This city is one of the most visited places in the world, and entry fees for some of the tourists could be expensive.
+This city is one of the most visited places in the world, and entry fees for some tourists could be expensive.
 Additionally, there is a possibility you could lose your entire day waiting in a queue.
 If you want to take photos from the top of the Empire State Building, the best way to save up some money and get in faster is by buying tickets in advance.

 Source: Nout Gons